Follow Us

 6/13/2023: Chapter Event with special guest Soraya Sutherlin, MPA, CEM.

-For our June 2023 meeting, Soraya Sutherlin will present "Alert & Warning: A Look from the Inside" examining why communications during a crisis can be the biggest success or failure of your response or organization.
+Soraya Sutherlin will present "Alert & Warning: A Look from the Inside" examining why communications during a crisis can be the biggest success or failure of your response or organization.

 Effective communications during a crisis is critical to the success or failure of emergency and crisis response.
 Communication is key during both external threat events and internal crises.
 Everything from employee safety and well-being to while maintaining trust and confidence in the company.
 It is also vital to preserve brand management, ambassadorship and an organization's reputation.